dxsim/AWS-GeoPlaces-MCP-Server/README.md

 # AWS-GeoPlaces-MCP-Server
-Directly access AWS location services using the GeoPlaces v2 API, provides geocoding or reverse-geocoding capabilities
+Directly access AWS location services using the GeoPlaces v2 API, provides geocoding or reverse-geocoding capabilities like the Google Maps API.

 ## Prerequisites